unraid/docs/docs/legacy/FAQ/USB_Flash_Drive_Preparation.md

 try another.

-- If your flash drive had pre-installed "U3" software, it will need to be removed before you format and install unRAID on it.
+- If your flash drive had pre-installed "U3" software, it will need to be removed before you format and install Unraid on it.
 U3 Un-Install software is available [here](http://www.u3.com/uninstall/).
 A U3 removal tool specific to SanDisk drives can be found